"Look at the zig-zag of the blanket. Mountains and valleys.

 Bits and pieces of this book reminded me of The Little Princess, because it takes a girl who is extremely close with her father, strips the father away, and then puts her in servitude.
 However, with Esperanza, there is no coming back for Papa, whereas Sarah is reunited with her father in the end.
 The transformation that Esperanza goes through during this book is incredible, and as the reader, we are taken on a conflicting journey.
 We adore her and the life she has in the beginning.
 We become frustrated with her when she acts like a stuck-up princess on the train and insults Miguel.
 We feel embarrassed for her when Marta picks on her and shames her because she doesn't know how to sweep.
 We feel happiness for her when she becomes independent.
 We feel sadness for her when Mama becomes sick and must go to the hospital.
 But most of all, we feel hope for Esperanza, which is ironic - because in Spanish, Esperanza means "hope."
 I think that was purposeful - what a beautiful and literal representation of the possibilities that a life holds.

 The "Author's Note" in the back of Esperanza Rising is a documentation of the personal life of Pam Muñoz Ryan's grandmother and a description of how the book came to be.
 This represents and adds to the accuracy and authenticity of the text, something extremely important for historical fiction.
 It also introduces Pam Muñoz Ryan as a cultural insider because these are the tales of her grandmother, and is also a winner of the Pura Belpre medal, a medal given to "a Latino/Latina writer and illustrator whose work best portrays, affirms, and celebrates the Latino cultural experience in an outstanding work of literature for children and youth" (found on the website here).
-There are also various websites with ways to effectively integrate this book into the classroom, including different activities that Scholastic has suggested here
+There are also various websites with ways to effectively integrate this book into the classroom, including different activities that Scholastic has suggested here.

 I'm planning on ordering this book to have it in my personal collection because of how wonderful it is.
 Because of how culturally accurate it is.
 Because of how much I connected with Esperanza. and Because of the hope that it can give children.
 I'll end with a quote from Abuelita - the most prophetic character in the book.